RELEVANT CHAPTERS

 Where a managed account is chosen by the recipient or imposed by CMBC, CMBC will provide some or all of the provider’s charges up to an agreed amount.

-14. Top-ups / Payment Account Shortfalls
+14. Top-ups / Direct Payment Account Shortfalls

 The direct payment recipient will be required to ‘top up’ their account if they use more funding than has been agreed by the Council.